KennedyNjuguna/kennedynjuguna.github.io/_posts/2023-10-02-Working-with-AWS-CodeCommit.md

 ```
 **After you have pushed code to your AWS CodeCommit repository, you can view the contents using the AWS CodeCommit console.**

-:thumbsup:You have successfully pushed the changes from your local repository to the remote CodeCommit repository.
+👍You have successfully pushed the changes from your local repository to the remote CodeCommit repository.